911 Emergency Calling

 - Use a neighbor's phone or find a public phone

-- Try texting to 911 if registered for T911 service
+- Try texting to 911 if available in your area and you're registered for the service

 NG911 Coming Soon

-Canada is transitioning to Next Generation 911 services by March 31, 2027, which will introduce enhanced features like real-time text and improved location accuracy.
+Canada is transitioning to Next Generation 911 services by March 31, 2027, and the United States continues advancing NG911 implementation nationwide.
+NG911 will introduce enhanced features like real-time text, video sharing, and improved location accuracy.

 Need More Information?